 At Waldorf College, the safety, health and well being of our students, faculty, staff and guests are always a priority for our community.
 However, a safe campus can only be maintained through the cooperation of all members of the community.
 Waldorf College prepares this report to comply with the Department of Education and Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-This report is prepared each year in cooperation of the local law enforcement agencies surrounding our campus and the surrounding area.
+This report is prepared each year in cooperation of the local law enforcement agencies surrounding our campus and the surrounding campus area.
 Each year, an e-mail notification is made to all enrolled students and employees that provide the web site link access to this report.
-Copies of this report may also be obtained on the college web page and at the Office of Student Life.
+In addition, upon check-in, all students are provided in their check-in packet a copy of all important safety and security policies, procedures and information including a link to this report.
+Copies of this report may also be obtained on the college web page and by request at the Office of Student Life.

-This report also highlights campus safety, emergency procedures, sexual assault and substance abuse related issues which are a part of our effort to ensure that this collaborative endeavor is effective.
+This report highlights campus safety, emergency/communication procedures, sexual assault procedures, substance abuse related issues and fire report which are a part of our effort to ensure that this collaborative endeavor is effective.
 We hope you will read it carefully and use the information to help foster a safe and healthy environment for yourself and others on the Waldorf College Campus.